 Today, more and more companies are looking to automate manual laborious tasks.
-RPA (Robotic Process Automation) is an acronym that is floating around when companies strategize towards automation or conduct feasibility analysis.
+RPA (Robotic Process Automation) is an acronym that is floating around when companies strategize towards automation.

 Robotic Process Automation (RPA) simply explained is the use of software to perform repetitive manual tasks.